attahchisom6/AirBnB_clone/README.md

 ## Description
 ![](https://camo.githubusercontent.com/97788fc5310cea2961d9d8dbfa9cb4b6aacd420eb1efb27372af451d7f04b7a7/68747470733a2f2f692e696d6775722e636f6d2f6f764d4e79455a2e706e67)
 ## Purpose
- The purpose of the project include:
+ The purpose of the project include
 * How to create a Python package
 * How to create a command interpreter in Python using the cmd module
 * Unit testing and how to implement it in a large project